Erik Duval’s Weblog

 Now class, please take out your phone… | danny and ollie

 JUNE 7, 2009

 This article on The New York Times advocates for cell-phones as an educational tool that can be used in the classroom, pronouncing that the only difference between smartphones and laptops now is that cellphones are smaller, cheaper and more coveted by students.
 This is the file that I read which explores the educational uses for teachers and students of the iPod and iTunes combination in the classroom.
-I was amazed at how early this concept was developed!
 This document was actually written in 2005.
 Well this might be our future!
+So I went on their websites to check iPods out!
 Let’s see.
 What do you think?